samlown/restfulness/README.md

 If you want your application to return anything other than a 200 (or 202) status, you have a couple of options that allow you to send codes back to the client.

-The easiest method is probably just to update the `response` code.
+One of the easiest approaches is to update the `response` code.
 Take the following example where we set a 403 response and the model's errors object in the payload:

 ```ruby
 class ProjectResource < Restfulness::Resource